-The National Bleeding Disorders Foundation (NBDF) is pleased to announce that Evan Schow of Bigfork, Montana was selected as the recipient of the 2024 Kevin Child Scholarship (KCS).
+The National Bleeding Disorders Foundation (NBDF) is pleased to announce that Evan Schow of Bigfork, Montana, was selected as the recipient of the 2024 Kevin Child Scholarship (KCS).
 The Child family selected Evan as this year’s KCS award recipient from among 30 applicants.

 Evan is currently a pre-med freshman studying microbiology at Brigham Young University in Provo, Utah.
 He credits his father, a surgeon himself, with instilling in Evan a curiosity for human anatomy and the many facets of medicine.
-Growing up with severe hemophilia A, spending a substantial amount of time at doctor’s appointments, and learning to self-infuse clotting factor, were also cited as formative experiences for him.
+Growing up with severe hemophilia A, spending a substantial amount of time at doctor’s appointments, and learning to self-infuse clotting factors were also cited as formative experiences for him.

 Evan also worked as a counselor at Camp Valor Hemophilia Camp, participated in a dynamic elective biomedical program at his high school, and even joined his father on a surgical mission to El Salvador to help children with cleft lips and palates.
 His experience working as an assistant to the ENT surgeon in El Salvador helped Evan to be more attuned to parents’ concern for their children, who felt marginalized as a result of their condition.

-Evan’s goal is to attend medical school with an eye towards becoming a medical doctor.
+Evan’s goal is to attend medical school with an eye toward becoming a medical doctor.
 In his essay, he expressed his desire to become the kind of physician who is also an advocate for patients and families.
 Evan also strives to be a doctor who is attuned to the emotional needs of individuals experiencing illness.

 The KCS is awarded annually to a student with hemophilia A or B who is either a high school senior or someone enrolled in a vocational-technical school, college or university, or pursuing a post-secondary education.